-One afternoon a number of years ago in August my husband, Bob, and I with our sheltie, Mac, traveled to Manzanita Lake in northern California.
+One August afternoon a number of years ago, my husband, Bob, and I with our sheltie, Mac, traveled to Manzanita Lake in northern California.
 My sister had told us about the wildlife there.
 As an artist, I was eager to photograph deer and other animals we encountered.

 Suddenly a golden mantle ground squirrel that looked like an overgrown chipmunk popped out of his hole.
 He scurried toward the food and stuffed himself with the tasty treats.
 He got to the pieces before the jays did by coming closer to our feet than they were brave enough to do.

 They squawked as though to say, “Hey, that’s our grub.
 Leave it alone.”

 He paid no attention but kept cramming kibbles in his mouth until his cheeks looked like they were about to burst.
 When he could jam no more in, he turned around, ran back to his burrow, and disappeared.